sahi1l/httlads/_sources/Happiness/happiness.rst

    - :33: Is the correct answer
      :x: Check your ranges carefully

-Now lets create a column that sums the happiness score for each region using the SUMIF function.
+Now let's create a column that sums the happiness score for each region using the SUMIF function.
 The SUMIF function is a bit more complicated than COUNTIF in that it takes a separate (parallel) range for us to SUM.
 Once again the first parameter will be the range containing the regions, the second parameter will be the name of a region to match, but the third parameter is the range of cells containing the happiness scores.
 When a row in the Region column matches the given Region the function includes the value from the Happiness score column in the sum.

 .. fillintheblank:: fb_happy_sum